PagerDuty/public-support-scripts/README.md

 Create each user, a default contact-method/immediate email notification-rule, as well as an additional immediate notification-rule.

+### Import Users from Active Directory ###

+If you are looking for an integration with ADFS, use this guide:  https://www.pagerduty.com/docs/guides/setup-adfs-sso-pagerduty/

+If you would like a one-time import of users via AD, you can use this:  https://gist.github.com/ryanhoskin/4544017

 ##License and Copyright
 Copyright (c) 2014, PagerDuty
 All rights reserved.